paulpaulsen55/meetly/README.md

 When the app is up and running, the Webview can be accessed [here](http://localhost:1420).

 ## Tauri Android
-For Android, a presigned APK is available for quick testing.
+For Android, a presigned APK is available for quick testing ([meetly-signed.apk](meetly-signed.apk)).
 However, if you prefer to build and sign your own APK, please follow the detailed instructions below.

 ### Prerequisites
 Please install all the necessary [Tauri prerequisites](https://v2.tauri.app/start/prerequisites/) to set up Tauri and configure the [Android SDK](https://v2.tauri.app/start/prerequisites/#android) as described in the Tauri documentation.